What Is Bill C-8? Canada’s New Cybersecurity Law Explained for Small Businesses

 Energy (pipelines, power) CER + provincial co-regulators Critical operators must document programs and report incidents on schedule.

 If your business is not on a designated-operator list, Bill C-8 does not impose duties on your organization directly.
-To check where your existing controls land, book a free IT and security assessment.
+To check where your existing controls land, book a free IT and security consultation.

 What does Bill C-8 require organizations to do?